yoko-8/Scramble-Scramble/README.md

 * Press Z to throw the Iron Egg

 ## Project Description
-This game was created as a submission to the Basic Shmup Showcase: https://itch.io/jam/basic-shmup
+This game was created as a submission to the *Basic Shmup Showcase*: https://itch.io/jam/basic-shmup

 At the time, this was the very first application I'd ever developed.
 Back then, I had very little prior programming experience aside from creating small projects in the Unity game engine (C#).
 I started this project when I realized that Unity and its physics engine really spoiled me, and as a result, I approached every programming challenge in terms of Unity's physics engine... which is a very narrow and self-limiting way to program.